peterjc/thapbi-pict/docs/examples/woody_hosts/sample_data.rst

 Other files
 -----------

-Compressed archive file ``intermediate.tar.bz2`` contains the results of the first step in the analysis, in case you have problems downloading the raw FASTQ files (see below).

 Subdirectory ``expected/`` contains four plain text tab-separated files, describing the expected species in some mock community positive controls: